 Recruiting sales personnel is a never-ending HR and Sales task.
 SHRM.org studies show a shortage of skilled workers to be a continual hot trend.
 This is compounded with a retiring Baby Boomer generation and global talent competition.
 You can’t afford to miss a single candidate if you want to staff ‘A’ players.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+The will help you determine if you are likely or unlikely to make your number.

 The mistake?
 Ineffective job postings that turn away ‘A’ player candidates.